Name: Jennifer Ebisemiju Madar

 Where you live: Boston, MA

-What you do: My background is marketing communications, but I'm increasingly devoting quite a bit of my time to other activities, including real estate, voice acting, and serving as a Yale alumni volunteer.
+What you do: My background is marketing communications, but I'm increasingly devoting quite a bit of my time to other endeavors including real estate, voice acting, and serving as a Yale alumni volunteer.

 Your family: I live with my husband Todd and maybe a few too many dogs and cats.
 I’m also fortunate to have my wonderful mother Petra just a few doors down from us on the same street.